sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a rising junior at Harvard College, where I major in Computer Science and Statistics and minor in Economics.
 I'm interested in leveraging data to study topics at the intersection of technology, economics, and regulation.
+This coming fall, I'll be a Head Teaching Fellow for CS50.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.